borodihin/rotation/README.md

 There are two power jacks on this scheme because I have another DC 12V monitor placed near the stand.
 Electronics active cooling provided by small DC 12V fan powered from second channel of L298N.
 Temperature is controlled by DS18B20 OneWire sensor.

 All elecronics placed in small box formed on the stand base.
+Oh to computer communication Arduino serial port is used.
+So there is a small 4-ports USB-hub in this project.
+3 ports are on top

 There ate two endstop switchers placed on the top of stand that used to stop motor to prevent mecanics damages.
 These pressed by the main big 50-tooth gear in its end positions.

-When power is on display rotated to it's end position first wich defined by the endstop switch pressed and then placed on the right wide-position.
+When power is on first of all the display is rotated to it's end position wich defined by the endstop switch pressed (power may turned off directly on monitor rotating process and display position is not clearly known) and then placed on the right wide-position.
+After that I can turn display to wide- or tall-position with binding Autohotkey keys (Win-F6 in the code).
+Same time I use Display programm to change virtually display orientation and othe connected displays positions.

+May be I will write some comprehensive code to synchronize Arduino and Autohotkey physical and virtual orientation, but now I can do in manualy by pressing Alt-Win-F6 to place display virtual orientation to wide-position.